 Public Service Internship Program

 Several years ago the Institute for Public Service (IPS) at the University of Tennessee accepted the responsibility of developing a statewide public service internship program for graduate students interested in working with local governments.
-Since this time we have placed more than 130 students in internships, and have introduced these students to the importance of and excitement with local governments in Tennessee.
+Since this time, we have placed more than 130 students in internships and have introduced these students to the importance of working with local governments in Tennessee.

-Our expectation is that the intern experience will provide these students with meaningful and often inspiring experiences that will help to develop the next generation of local government leaders.
+The intern experience will provide these students with meaningful, and often inspiring, experiences that will help to develop the next generation of local government leaders.
 The intern program and the projects undertaken by these students also link local governments in Tennessee with the academic and research resources of the university.

-For more information about Public Service Internship Program, click HERE.
+Get more information about the Public Service Internship Program.